 ‘A scream is not a scream… unless it’s heard!

 The Comeback is a 1977 (released 1978) British horror mystery film directed by Pete Walker (Schizo; Frightmare; House of Whipcord) from a screenplay by Murray Smith.
-It stars singer Jack Jones, Pamela Stephenson (Bloodbath at the House of Death), Bill Owen, Sheila Keith (Frightmare) and Richard Johnson (Zombie Flesh Eaters; The Haunting).
+The movie stars singer Jack Jones, Pamela Stephenson (Bloodbath at the House of Death), Bill Owen, Sheila Keith (Frightmare) and Richard Johnson (Zombie Flesh Eaters; The Haunting).

 Walker originally wanted to shoot the film in the US and unsuccessfully approached Bryan Ferry of Roxy Music to play the lead.
 It has also been released as The Day the Screaming Stopped and Encore.